 Check that a pest controller is licensed

-By law, a person carrying out prescribed pesticide work must hold a licence issued by the NSW EPA.
+By law, a person carrying out prescribed pesticide work must hold a licence.
+Pest management technician licences are issued by the NSW EPA.

 Licensed pest controllers must ensure they only use registered pesticides covered by a label or permit and take all measures to avoid harming other people, animals or damaging the environment.